ivanhofer/typesafe-i18n/README.md

 ## Typesafety

 The `typesafe-i18n` package allows us to be 100% typesafe for our tranlsation functions and even the translations for other locales itself.
 It generates TypeScript definitions based on your base locale.
-It also generates some utility functions for easy usage.
+Here you can see some examples where the generated types can help you:

-#### code completion for all available locales
+#### typesafe auto-completion for all your defined locales
 ![typesafe locales completion](https://raw.githubusercontent.com/ivanhofer/typesafe-i18n/master/docs/01_typesafe-locales-completion.png)

-#### code completion for all available translations
+#### typesafe auto-completion for all available translations
 ![typesafe translation key completion](https://raw.githubusercontent.com/ivanhofer/typesafe-i18n/master/docs/02_typesafe-key-completion.png)

-#### error when forgetting to pass arguments to the translate function
+#### you will get an error if you forget to pass arguments
 ![typesafe number of arguments](https://raw.githubusercontent.com/ivanhofer/typesafe-i18n/master/docs/03_typesafe-nr-of-arguments.png)

-#### error when passing the wrong type as argument
+#### you will get an error if you pass the wrong type arguments
 ![typesafe arguments](https://raw.githubusercontent.com/ivanhofer/typesafe-i18n/master/docs/04_typesafe-arguments.png)
 ![typesafe arguments](https://raw.githubusercontent.com/ivanhofer/typesafe-i18n/master/docs/04_typesafe-arguments-2.png)

-#### error when a translation is missing in a locale
+#### you will get an error if you forgot to add a translation in a locale
 ![typesafe keys in translations](https://raw.githubusercontent.com/ivanhofer/typesafe-i18n/master/docs/05_typesafe-keys-in-translations.png)

-#### error when a translation is missing an argument
+#### you will get an error when a translation is missing an argument
 ![typesafe arguments in translation](https://raw.githubusercontent.com/ivanhofer/typesafe-i18n/master/docs/06_typesafe-arguments-in-translation.png)